this-is-angular/angular-guides/docs/standalone-apis/testing-a-standalone-component-using-the-angular-testbed.md

 ## Creating a test host component for a standalone component

-To interact with a standalone component through its component API, we add it to the Angular testing module's `imports` array:
+To interact with a standalone component through its component API, we add it to the test host component's `imports` array:

 ```ts
 import { Component } from "@angular/core";